-2.1 Is it common for construction contracts to be suspended on behalf of the employer by a third party?
+2.1 Is it common for construction contracts to be supervised on behalf of the employer by a third party?
 Does any such third party (e.g. an engineer or architect) have a duty to act impartially between contractor and employer?
 Is that duty absolute or is it only one which exists in certain situations?
 If so, please identify when the architect/engineer must act impartially.

-Yes, it is common for a third party with supervision powers, and acting on behalf of the employer, to suspend a construction contract.
-Such third party does not have a duty to act impartially as it represents the employer and therefore acts on its behalf.
+Yes, it is common for construction contracts to be supervised by a third party, acting on behalf of the employer.
+Such third party does not have a duty to act impartially, as they represent the employer.